 At the Board of Directors level: Dassault Systèmes has designated a lead Director responsible for Sustainability responsible for annual oversight of the topic.
 Sustainability criteria have also been integrated into the variable remuneration scheme of the Vice-Chairman and CEO.

-At the Executive Committee level: the company’s Executive Vice President for Industry, Marketing, and Sustainability is responsible for ensuring the seamless integration of Sustainability within all key strategic decisions of the company.
+At the Executive Committee level: the company’s Executive Vice-President, Industry, Field Marketing & Sustainability is responsible for ensuring the seamless integration of Sustainability within all key strategic decisions of the company.

 The company’s Chief Sustainability Officer is responsible for the definition and implementation of our Sustainability strategy, and is the Secretary of the company’s Sustainability Committee.
 The Sustainability Committee brings together the leaders of all key business functions on a quarterly basis, to discuss progress on transversal issues.